zej97/zej97.github.io/docs/reco_sys/negative_sampling.md

 ---

 # Negative Sampling
-During the ranking stage, we often employ various sophisticated models, while the recall model is usually simple.
-This is because the number of samples processed in the ranking stage is much smaller than that in the recall stage.
-Hence, selecting the appropriate samples in the recall phase is crucial.
-The selection of negative samples is a key issue in the recall stage.
+In the ranking stage, it is common to utilize various sophisticated models, while the recall model is typically kept simple in comparison.
+This is primarily due to the significantly smaller number of samples processed in the ranking stage compared to the recall stage.
+Consequently, the selection of appropriate samples during the recall phase becomes crucial, and one key issue in the recall stage is the selection of negative samples.

-According to Facebook's research[^1], non-click impressions cannot be used as negative samples.
+According to Facebook's research[^1], **non-click impressions** cannot be used as negative samples.
 A model trained using non-click impressions as negatives has significantly worse model recall compared to using random negatives, with an absolute regression in recall of 55% for the people embedding model.
-This finding contradicts the ideas of some colleagues.
-Although "non-click impressions" have several straightforward properties that could be quite useful:
+This finding contradicts the ideas of some colleagues, since non-click impressions have several straightforward properties that could be quite useful:

 - Non-click impressions are more likely to be items that the user is not interested in compared to random sampling.
 - The scale of non-click impressions is much smaller, which makes them faster to process.

 In some sense, using non-click impression samples as negative samples can improve offline training performance.
 However, in the online stage, the model recall is significantly worse. **The key reason for this is that the data distribution of offline training does not align with the online stage.** The offline data distribution should always match the online data distribution.

-Non-click impression samples are the hard cases that successfully pass through the recall and cascade stages and ultimately get displayed to the user.
+Non-click impression samples are the ***hard cases*** that successfully pass through the recall and cascade stages and ultimately get displayed to the user.
 Therefore, they might match the query in one or multiple factors, while the majority of items in the online environment do not match the query at all.
 Having all negatives be hard negatives will change the representativeness of the training data for the real retrieval task, which might impose non-trivial bias to the learned embeddings.[^1]

 ## Random Sampling

-Based on the above analysis, Facebook uses ***random sampling*** as negative samples.
-This is because most items are not relevant to the query at all when serving, and random sampling simulates the online data distribution well.
-However, it is not reasonable to select samples from the whole item set with the same probability, since a small number of popular items account for the vast majority of impressions and clicks.[^2]
+Based on the analysis above, Facebook uses ***random sampling*** as negative samples.
+This approach is adopted because the majority of items are irrelevant to the user query during serving, and random sampling effectively simulates the online data distribution.
+However, selecting samples from the entire item set with equal probability is not reasonable due to the uneven distribution of impressions and clicks among items.
+A small number of popular items often dominate the majority of impressions and clicks, creating an imbalanced distribution.[^2]

 <img style="float: left; margin:0px 22px" src="../../assets/images/positive_sampling.png"  width="50%">

-Therefore, when selecting positive samples, it is necessary to downsample, which means reducing the probability of sampling popular items.:
+Therefore, when selecting positive samples, it is necessary to **downsample**, which means reducing the probability of sampling popular items.:

 $$
 p_i^+ = \left(\sqrt{\frac{z(w_i)}{a}} + 1\right) \frac{a}{z(w_i)}